NOC Tools and Software in 2024: An Operational Perspective

 • Event correlation and ticketing integrations: Once we’ve received an alarm, we employ both human and automated ticket correlation processes to create appropriate incident tickets, problem tickets, and other records, which can be synchronized to the ticketing system for troubleshooting and resolution.

-• CMDB integrations: A seamless CMDB integration ensures our configurations are a perfect match.
-For each alarm we receive and each subsequent ticket we create, CMDB integration associates the appropriate meta information, arming the NOC engineer with the actionable information they need to make informed decisions.
+• CMDB integrations: A seamless CMDB integration ensures our configurations match perfectly.
+CMDB integration associates the appropriate meta information for each alarm we receive and each subsequent ticket we create, arming the NOC engineer with the actionable information they need to make informed decisions.
 When necessary, we also draw on years of experience to enhance existing CMDB structures and capabilities, further enhancing efficiency and effectiveness.

 Final Thoughts and Next Steps